Dog Breed Guide – Saint Bernards

 Saint Bernards are large breed dogs with a block-shaped body, a fluffy tail, and droopy skin and ears.

-They have both a long and short coat with the long coat having curly or wavy fur.
-Both coat types have dense fur.
-They are brown/red in color with white markings or a mahogany brindle with white.
+They have both a long and short coat, with the long coat having curly or wavy fur.
+Both coat types have dense fur and are brown/red in color with white markings or a mahogany brindle with white.
 Black shading is usually found on the face and ears.

 Their tails are fluffy and heavy, hanging low.